PL

 The first phones from Radom

-We introduced metro technology to Poland.
+We have introduced Metro technology to Poland

-We introduced metro technology to Poland.
+We have introduced Metro technology to Poland

 1951